 Currently no effective test exists to reliably diagnose the disease early when the chance for survival is greatest.
 Current treatment protocols have not appreciably altered mortality from this disease.
 Incidence rates have decreased only slightly, and much more work needs to be done.
 Our priority is to understand this disease so that a test for early detection and more effective treatments can be developed.

-The HERA Women’s Cancer Foundation recently established a new grant focused on the cause, early detection, treatment, and/or understanding of ovarian cancer.
+The HERA Women’s Cancer Foundation awards a grant focused on the cause, early detection, treatment, and/or understanding of ovarian cancer.
 The Sean Patrick Multidisciplinary Collaborative Grant provides $50,000 for a cross-disciplinary project that is collaborative in nature.
 The application must identify two (or more) scientists with different yet complementary skills and explain how these skills will be synergistic in addressing the ovarian cancer problem.
-HERA is proud to announce that the 2013 Sean Patrick Grant was awarded to Dr. Daniel Vallera and Dr. Daniel Kaufman from the University of Minnesota.
-Their exciting research, “Recruiting the Immune System to Attack Ovarian Cancer,” targets ovarian cancer stem cells using the Natural Killers cells of the immune system to destroy ovarian cancer.
-Click here to read more about their work.

 In just over a decade, prostate cancer has seen 5 year survival rates climb to 99% (SEER).* Ovarian cancer has seen very little appreciable gains.
 Five year survival continues to hover around 50% (SEER).* The numbers do not tell the whole story either as most women are in continual treatment for the years they are alive unlike other cancers that produce longer disease free periods, so quality of life for many living with ovarian cancer is poor.